Landiolol: History

-The beneficial effects of landiolol have been demonstrated in over sixty clinical trials (pubmed search -August 2018).
+The beneficial effects of landiolol have been demonstrated in over 65 clinical trials (pubmed search - February 2026).
 Landiolol was generally well tolerated, with a relatively low risk of hypotension and bradycardia.
 Most clinical trials with landiolol have been conducted in peri-operative settings for the treatment or prophylaxis of supraventricular tachycardia or tachyarrhythmia before or after cardiac and non-cardiac surgeries.
-Randomized clinical trials have been published to compare landiolol with placebo< diltiazem, and amiodaron in patients with or without heart failure.
-Case reports on the use of landiolol after myocardial infarction, refractory electrical storm have been published.
+Randomized clinical trials have been published to compare landiolol with placebo, diltiazem, verapamil and amiodarone in patients with or without heart failure.
+A meta-analysis of randomized trials evaluating the use of landiolol for controlling heart rate during perfusion procedure of myocardial infarction showed good tolerability of landiolol with reduction of infarct size and heart dysfunction, although with no impact on mortality, most of studies being underpowered.
+These findings suggest that heart rate control with landiolol may contribute to limiting myocardial damage during acute ischemia.
+Landiolol has been used for treatment of refractory electrical storm and is approved for this indication in Japan.
 The fast turnover of landiolol will diminish most adverse events due to self-limiting administration.
 Landiolol may be cardio-protective in septic rats by normalizing coronary microcirculation through blockage of sepsis-induced decrease in expression of VEGF signaling system but independent of inflammatory cytokines.

-The efficacy and safety of landiolol in septic shock has been investigated in a multi-center prospective randomized controlled trial, and the results of the study have been published in the renown Journal Lancet Respiratory in 2020, demonstrating clinical impact of landiolol in sepsis patients through significant reduction of new-onset arrhythmia and keeping the patients within the target heart rate range.
+The efficacy and safety of landiolol in septic shock has been investigated in a multi-center prospective randomized controlled trial (JLAND 3S), and the results of the study have been published in the renowned Lancet Respiratory in 2020, demonstrating the clinical impact of landiolol in sepsis patients through significant reduction of new-onset arrhythmia and keeping patients within the target heart rate range.

 Furthermore, landiolol demonstrated a positive clinical impact regarding ventilation-free days, ICU-free days and hospital-free days.
 Patients in the landiolol group had a survival rate of 88% by day 28, in contrast to a mortality rate of 20% in the control group by day 28.
 These are very important findings which may include landiolol in the standard of care for sepsis patients, since tachycardia and atrial fibrillation are key prognostic factors for sepsis.
 Additionally, tachycardia exceeding 100 beats per min (bpm) on admission to an intensive care unit (ICU) is a risk factor for worsening prognosis.